Multipole decomposition of gravitational lensing: Introduction

 In Refs.~\cite{Turyshev-Toth:2021-multipoles,Turyshev-Toth:2021-all-regions} we found the solution to describe the EM field in the image plane, divided into various regions of interest interest, including the regions of strong and weak interference and the region of geometric optics.
 For that, we studied an optically opaque lens with an arbitrary axially symmetric mass distribution, such as a large rotating star or distant, compact spiral and elliptical galaxies.
 We have shown that deviations from spherical symmetry in the gravitational field of the lens are relevant only in the strong interference region of the lens in close vicinity to its primary optical axis (a line connecting the center of the target and that of the lens) (see Fig.~\ref{fig:regions}).
 Such asphericity leads to the appearance of caustics of various order in the PSF of the lens.
 In the two remaining regions, the optical properties of the lens are consistent with those of a point mass \cite{Turyshev-Toth:2017,Turyshev-Toth:2019-extend,Turyshev-Toth:2020-image,Turyshev-Toth:2020-extend,Toth-Turyshev:2020}.
 Hence, to capture the most interesting lensing behavior by a generic lens, we focus on the strong interference region.

-As we showed in \cite{Turyshev-Toth:2021-multipoles} (see Appendix B therein), the new angular eikonal method can be extended to describe lensing by a generic extended lens, with a gravitational field that is sourced by a mass distribution that is given in the form of symmetric trace-free (STF) tensor moments.
+As we have shown in \cite{Turyshev-Toth:2021-multipoles} (see Appendix B therein), the new angular eikonal method can be extended to describe lensing by a generic extended lens, with a gravitational field that is sourced by a mass distribution that is given in the form of symmetric trace-free (STF) tensor moments.
 Representing the gravitational potential of an extended gravitating body in terms of STF tensors is equivalent to the spherical harmonics representation.
 The advantage of using STF moments is that they allow us to derive the gravitational phase shift in the generic case for arbitrary mass distributions, thus generalizing our previous results for axisymmetric bodies.
 Recognizing the value of such a major modeling improvement, there is strong motivation to further develop this approach and demonstrate its value for practical applications.
 This is the purpose of our present paper.

 This paper organized as follows: In Section \ref{sec:opt-prop} we summarize the solution for the EM field that was obtained on the background of a gravitational field with a generic mass distribution.
 We also discuss the angular eikonal method that can be used to study the optical properties of a lens.
 In Section \ref{sec:arb-STF-mom} we consider lensing by bodies of arbitrary composition, with their static gravitational fields represented by STF tensor mass multipole moments.
 We derive the eikonal gravitational phase shift and discuss the optical properties of a generic gravitational lens.
 We compute results for several low order moments.
 In Section~\ref{sec:generic} we generalize the results to describe gravitational lensing using the entire infinite set of the STF multipole moments.
 In Section~\ref{sec:end} we discuss results and outline the next steps in our investigation.
 To streamline the main text, we moved some computational details to the Appendices.
+Appendix~\ref{sec:stf-comb} presents the lowest order STF moments.
+The correspondence between STF moments and spherical harmonics is shown in Appendix~\ref{sec:stf-sph-harm}.
+In Appendix~\ref{sec:cases} we compute specific derivatives with respect to the vector impact parameter.
+Appendix~\ref{sec:projops} introduces the projection operators.
+Polarization matrices of the corresponding order are shown in Appendix~\ref{sec:pol-mat}.
+Finally, the situation of light propagating at large impact parameter with respect to a quadrupolar lens is briefly explored in Appendix~\ref{sec:beyond}.